u10int/URBAlertView/README.md

 	[alertView hideWithAnimation:URBAlertAnimationTumble];

+## Customization

+Many customization options are available for styles, such as colors, fonts radii and line widths, using the public properties on each instance.
+Alternatively, you can also use the available `UIAppearance` methods for applying these settings globally within your project.
+For customizating the buttons within `URBAlertView`, some styles can only be set using their respective `UIAppearance` methods, but I'm hoping to improve this in future updates.

+Since the view is drawn completely in code, you can also have complete control over the look of your `URBAlertView` instances by modifying the code within `drawRect:` for both `URBAlertView` and `URBAlertViewButton`, both of which are found within the `URBAlertView.m` implementation.

 ## TODO

-- Update to better resemple the init methods found in `UIAlertView`.
+- Update to better resemble the init methods found in `UIAlertView`. (added 07/02/2013)
 - Support for defining event handling blocks for each button instead of a single block for all buttons.
-- `UIAppearance` conformance to allow for easier skinning and styling.
+- `UIAppearance` conformance to allow for easier skinning and styling. (added 07/02/2013)
-- Support for setting the `UIImage` instances to use for backgrounds and buttons without having to edit the core classes.
-- Support for dynamically swapping out the content view without having to display another alert view.
+- More customization properties for buttons.

 ## License